Almost contact 5-folds are contact: Vertical Deformation.

 \subsection{Families of overtwisted disks.}

 There are two basics issues to be treated: the location of the disks and their overtwistedness.
-The second is simply guaranteed since once a disk with a contact neighborhood is placed in each fibre we can produce overtwisted disks using Lutz twists.
+The second issue is simply guaranteed since once a disk with a contact neighborhood is placed in each fibre we can produce overtwisted disks using Lutz twists.
 In order to decide the location of the disks in each fibre we need to find a section of the good ace fibration.\\

 Let $(f,C,E)$ be a good ace fibration.
-Denote by $U(C),U(E_i)$ open neighborhoods of the critical curves $C$ and the exceptional spheres $E_i$.
-Consider $U(f)=U(C)\cup U(E_i)$ the union of these open neighborhoods, so in the complementary of $U(f)$ the $f$ becomes a submersion.
-Instead of finding a global section mapping away from $U(f)$, we shall construct two {\it disjoint} sections that will provide at least one overtwisted disk in each fibre.
+Denote by $U(C),U(E_i)$ open neighborhoods of the critical curves $C$ and the exceptional spheres $E_i\in E$.
+Consider $U(f)=U(C)\cup U(E_i)$ the union of these open neighborhoods, so in the complement of $U(f)$ the map $f$ becomes a submersion.
+Instead of finding a global section mapping away from $U(f)$, we shall construct two disjoint local sections that will provide at least one overtwisted disk in each fibre $F_z=f^{-1}(z)$.
+The distribution $\xi_z = \xi \cap TF_z$ is well--defined over $F_z \setminus U(f)$ and varies smoothly with the parameter $z\in \CP^1$.
 The global situation we achieve is described as follows: